jinjian-li/VDA5050-Multi-Robot-Fleet-Management/README.md

 ## 🏗️ System Architecture & Code Map

-The project is organized into three modules located in the `src/` directory.
+The project is organized into modular components.
+Click the file names below to view the source code.

 ### 1. Fleet Server (The "Brain") 🧠
 Centralized logic for managing multiple robots.